JoinCalifornia: Election History for the State of California

 • Mary Niello is a great-great-great-granddaughter of Manuel Dominguez, Delegate to the 1849 Constitutional Convention.

-• NOTABLE NO VOTE (Legislative Staff Collective Bargaining): Niello was one of 3 State Senators (and 8 legislators overall) who voted against AB 1 (2023) by Tina McKinnor, which allowed California legislative staff for form unions for collective bargaining.
+• NOTABLE NO VOTE (Legislative Staff Collective Bargaining): Niello was one of 3 State Senators (and 8 legislators overall) who voted against AB 1 (2023) by Tina McKinnor, which allowed California legislative staff to form unions for collective bargaining.

 • QUOTABLE: "I predict taxes that will be imposed on marijuana will rise to a level that will actually support the sustainability of the illegal market."
 (Twitter, 11/6/2017)